 Each auto insurance company has its own proprietary underwriting rating system, so the cost of car insurance varies from carrier to carrier.
 To find the best car insurance company for your needs, get quotes from several auto insurers to compare rates and features.

 The table below showcases the average annual and monthly premiums for some of the largest car insurance companies in the nation by market share.
-We’ve also calculated a Bankrate Score on a scale of 0.0 to 5.0 for each insurance company.
+We’ve also calculated a Bankrate Score on a five-point scale for each insurance company.
 The Scores reflect performance data in regards to average prices, coverage offerings, discounts and third-party ratings, including customer satisfaction and financial strength.
 A higher Bankrate Score reflects a better ranking in the assessed rating categories.

 Looking to save money on auto insurance?